The alternative flight test (AFAST) measures your special aptitudes and personality characteristics that are required for becoming a helicopter pilot.

-The complex movement test measures your ability to visualize motion by judging the distance.
+The complicated movement test measures your ability to visualize motion by judging the distance.
 Five pairs of symbols are given, representing direction and distance.
-You will choose the one pair that represents the amount, and direction of movement to move a dot from outside a circle into the center of the circle.
+You will choose the one pair that represents the amount, and direction of movement to move a dot from outside a circle into the center of the ring.
 You shall be offered 30 questions to be solved within 5 minutes.

 Section 4- Helicopter knowledge test

 This sub-test deals with your general understanding of the principles of helicopter flight.
-A section of the alternative flight aptitude selection test focuses upon your knowledge of helicopters, basic flight and common knowledge of aviation.
-It consists of 20 incomplete statements followed by 5 choices each.
+A section of the alternative flight aptitude selection test focuses upon your knowledge of helicopters, preliminary flight and broad knowledge of aviation.
+It consists of 20 incomplete statements followed by five choices each.
 You shall be given just 10 minutes to answer all of the questions.

 Section 5-Cyclic orientation test

-Here you will have to adopt role of a helicopter pilot.
-The helicopter can be climbing, diving, banking (turning) to the right or left, or in a climbing or diving bank.
+Here you will have to adopt a role of a helicopter pilot.
+The helicopter can be climbing, diving, banking (turning) to the right or left, or in climbing or diving bank.
 Look at the pictures from top to bottom and decide what maneuver it is doing.
-Next, your task is to decide which position the cyclic (stick) would be in to perform the maneuver.
-For items in this test, the cyclic is moved as follows:
+Next, your task is to determine which position the cyclic (stick) would be in to perform the exercise.
+For items in this test, the cyclic moves are as follows:

-For banks: To bank left, move the cyclic stick to left.
-To bank right, move the cyclic to right.
+For banks: To bank left, move the cyclic stick to the left.
+To bank right, move the cyclic to the right.